 Here, we develop a diffusion-advection model with memory to explore the resilience of a migratory population under various dynamic, seasonal resource distributions.
 In formulating the model, our goal is to identify the minimum set of movement and memory parameters required to generate an adaptive, migratory behavior.
-This includes the ability to learn to migrate from a non-migratory initial conditions, simulating the release of naive animals in a seasonal environment (Jesmer et al. 2018), or to lose the propensity to migrate if the resource distribution does not require it, also a commonly observed phenomenon (refs).
-Our ultimate goal is to assess the role of long and short-term memory in the resilience (or fragility) of a migratory population against changing patterns in resource distribution that are the consequences of rapid climate change.
+This includes the ability to learn to migrate from non-migratory initial conditions, simulating the release of naive animals in a seasonal environment (Jesmer et al. 2018), or to lose the propensity to migrate if the resource distribution does not require it, which is also a commonly observed phenomenon (refs).
+Our ultimate goal is to assess the role of long and short-term memory in the resilience (or fragility) of a migratory population against changing resource distributions that are the consequences of rapid climate change.

-We anticipate that under many conditions a blending of tactical (i.e. direct response to resource availability or perception) and strategic (i.e. memory-driven and forward-thinking) behavior help foragers navigate dynamic, seasonal environments.
+We anticipate that under many conditions a blending of tactical (i.e., direct response to resource availability or perception) and strategic (i.e., memory-driven and forward-thinking) behavior will help foragers navigate dynamic, seasonal environments.
 Over-reliance on either strategy should be maladaptive.
-We further anticipate that a a shorter-term memory updating is needed to navigate trends in resource spatial distribution and temporal distribution (phenology), but that a longer-term reference memory is needed to navigate resource distributions that are increasingly stochastic.
+We further anticipate that a shorter-term memory updating is needed to navigate trends in resource spatial distribution and temporal distribution (phenology), but that a longer-term reference memory is needed to navigate resource distributions that are increasingly stochastic (see also Lin et al. 2021).

 Methods